kskels/lab-openshift-workshop/workshop/content/exercises/03-services-and-routes.md

-This hands-on lab helps users to get familiar with Services and Routes.
+This hands-on lab helps users to get familiar with *Services* and *Routes*.

-If any issues encountered to copy contents into the terminal, you may optionally clone the repo and you will find all the snippets under `deploy/labs`
+If any issues encountered to copy the manifest contents into the terminal, you may optionally clone the repo and you will find all the snippets under `deploy/labs`

 ```bash
 git clone https://github.com/kskels/aspnet-core-app